BlackRock Increases Position in Aecom (ACM)

-Fintel reports that BlackRock has filed a 13G/A form with the SEC disclosing ownership of 13.50MM shares of Aecom (ACM).
-This represents 9.7% of the company.
+Fintel reports that BlackRock has filed a 13G/A form with the SEC disclosing ownership of 14.32MM shares of Aecom (ACM).
+This represents 10.3% of the company.

-In their previous filing dated February 1, 2022 they reported 11.76MM shares and 8.30% of the company, an increase in shares of 14.82% and an increase in total ownership of 1.40% (calculated as current - previous percent ownership).
+In their previous filing dated February 7, 2023 they reported 13.50MM shares and 9.70% of the company, an increase in shares of 6.11% and an increase in total ownership of 0.60% (calculated as current - previous percent ownership).

 The projected annual revenue for Aecom is $14,009MM, an increase of 5.62%.
 The projected annual EPS is $3.72, an increase of 54.51%.